Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Being 3 months behind on your mortgage in New Jersey triggers the Notice of Intent to Foreclose — the required pre-filing notice that gives you 30 days before the lender can file a lawsuit.
-This 30-day window is one of the most valuable periods in the entire New Jersey foreclosure process.
-It is the last pre-filing opportunity, the widest window for a modification to be submitted and begin processing before any legal deadlines apply, and the period during which the best outcomes are most achievable.
+Being 3 months behind on your mortgage in New Jersey triggers the Notice of Intention to Foreclose under N.J.S.A.
+2A:50-56 — the required pre-filing notice that gives 30 days before the lender can file a complaint under N.J.
+Court Rule 4:64.
+Federal law adds a parallel layer: under 12 C.F.R. § 1024.39, the servicer must establish live contact within 36 days and provide written early intervention notice within 45 days; under 12 C.F.R. § 1024.41(f), no foreclosure complaint may be filed until the borrower is more than 120 days delinquent.
+This combined window is one of the most valuable periods in the entire New Jersey foreclosure process.
+It is the last pre-filing opportunity, the widest window for a modification to be submitted and begin processing before any judicial deadlines apply, and the period during which the best outcomes are most achievable.
 Most New Jersey homeowners waste it.

-The Notice of Intent to Foreclose required by New Jersey law is not just a warning — it is an opportunity.
-During the 30-day period after the notice is sent, the borrower can cure the default by paying the full past-due amount, or submit a complete modification application that triggers federal dual tracking protections preventing the lawsuit from being filed while the application is under review.
+The Notice of Intention to Foreclose required by N.J.S.A.
+2A:50-56 is not just a warning — it is an opportunity.
+The notice must contain itemized arrears, a statement of the N.J.S.A.
+2A:50-57 right to cure (right to reinstate by paying past-due amounts plus costs at any time before judgment), and information about loss mitigation and counseling.
+During the 30-day period, the borrower can cure under § 2A:50-57 by paying the full past-due amount, or submit a complete modification application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) that triggers the dual tracking restriction of 12 C.F.R. § 1024.41(g) preventing the lawsuit from being filed while the application is under review.

-A complete modification application submitted during the Notice of Intent window — and processed correctly through the servicer's loss mitigation department — can produce a trial modification approval before the notice period even expires.
-This eliminates the lawsuit entirely and resolves the delinquency through the modification process rather than the court system.
-This is the best possible outcome in the New Jersey foreclosure process, and it is achievable from a 90-day delinquency starting point with immediate professional action.
+A complete application submitted during the § 2A:50-56 window — and processed correctly through the servicer's loss mitigation department under the 12 C.F.R. § 1024.41(c) 30-day rule — can produce a trial modification approval before the notice period even expires.
+This eliminates the lawsuit entirely.
+This is the best possible outcome in the New Jersey foreclosure process, achievable from a 90-day delinquency starting point with immediate professional action.

 3 Months Behind in New Jersey: Submit a Complete Application Before the Lawsuit Is Filed